 - Upper Arm (Bicep): Measure around the largest part of each arm.

 Keep a journal and decide how often you want to take measurements.
-You can write it down, use an electronic journal or a body measurement app.
+You can write it down using a body measurement chart, use an electronic journal or a body measurement app.

-If you have a smart phone, you can download a body measurement app from the AppStore or the Google Playstore.
+If you have a smartphone, you can download a body measurement app from the AppStore or Google Playstore.

 I am measuring waist and hips weekly.
 I am keeping track of my measurements in a Google Sheet.